Ultimate Tossa de Mar Guide: What to See, Eat & Do

 Distance: 8km

-A gorgeous loop walk through forest paths with incredible views over Tossa de Mar and visiting several coves and the Torre des Moros tower as you return to Tossa de Mar.
-This walk starts with a pretty strenuous climb before levelling out.
+A gorgeous loop walk through forest paths with incredible views over Tossa de Mar.
+This hike visits several coves and the Torre des Moros tower as you return to Tossa de Mar.
+Be warned, this walk starts with a pretty strenuous climb before levelling out.

-You are spoilt for choice with 3 beaches in town and several more if you are happy to walk or catch the boat along the coast.
+You are spoilt for choice with 3 beaches in town.
 Locals prefer the Calas (coves) to the Platjas (beaches).
 Try a few and decide for yourself.

 - Platja Gran – The main beach at the foot of Villa Vella.
 This beach is a large expanse of sand and views of the old town.
 It is the largest beach and closest to the shops, restaurants and bars of the old town.